 This one seems very trivial, and it is, until you mount your scope without the counterweight on and you forgot to tighten your RA clutch.
 Mount the counterweight(s) first to keep the balance below the center of gravity.
 It won’t be so trivial when your scope crashes into a tripod leg.

+I’ have everything strapped to the mount and really only plug in power and the USB to the PC.
 Connecting cables feels pretty straight forward, with two quick hits.
 One: always connect to the same USB port on the PC to avoid having to change configurations.
 Plugging your mount into a different port will change the COM port in Windows and you’ll have to adjust.
 Two: Cold weather is brutal on cables.
 I was out two nights ago and the temperature was -4F.
 Even the insulation of expensive cables gets very brittle at those temperatures.
 I do two things to ensure I’m not buying new cables every time out.
 First, I bring the cables from out of the house and connect them while they’re still warm, and second, I don’t wrap them up outside.
 I disconnect them outside and carry them inside to warm up for at least 20 minutes before I wrap them up neatly.

 Inserting Your Camera

-Not rocket science here either.
-Just check that your filters are in so you don’t have to remove and refocus, and that you balance the scope after putting in the camera.
+I leave my camera in the scope, but if you do break down every time out, just check that your filters are in so you don’t have to remove and refocus, and that you balance the scope after putting in the camera.

 Balance RA and DEC